Welcome to INFO 4940/5940: Applied Machine Learning

 Visualization {ggplot2} {matplotlib} + others

-Package management CRAN pip/virtualenv/PyPI/Anaconda
+Package management CRAN pip/virtualenv/PyPI/Anaconda/uv

 Speed Somewhat slower Somewhat faster